NnekaAsuzu/nnekaasuzu.github.io/index.md

 permalink: /
 ---

-I’m a Data Scientist with a **Master’s in Management and Systems from NYU**, specializing in **machine learning, NLP, and cloud computing**.
-I build **data-driven solutions** that create measurable impact.
+Data Scientist specializing in **machine learning, NLP, and cloud computing**.

 ---

 ## What I Do
 - Transform complex data into actionable insights